Table of Contents

 Once again, Sister Jean became the center of attention in 2021 when Loyola prepared for the tournament.
 Despite being initially barred from appearing at the tournament, she was cleared to attend after receiving a COVID-19 vaccine.

-Sister Jean’s Net Worth
+Her Current Net Worth

 She appeared at the 2022 tournament, with USA Today noting that she was still healthy.
 On her 103rd birthday, Aug 21, 2022, the plaza outside the Loyola CTA station was devoted to Sister Jean to commemorate her life and work.